-- understand fundamental biological, chemical, and physical properties underlying all life systems;
+- Understand fundamental biological, chemical, and physical properties underlying life systems

-- be aware of professional and ethical issues that are pertinent to careers in the health sciences;
+- Be aware of professional, ethical, and privacy issues that are pertinent to careers in the health sciences

-- exercise and fitness students will understand anatomy and physiology, principles of kinesiology, understand the relationship between exercise and wellness maintenance, and be skilled at developing appropriate exercise routines for varied clientele.
+- Exercise and Fitness students will understand the relationship between exercise and wellness maintenance and be skilled at developing appropriate fitness programs for diverse populations.

-- nutrition students will understand principles of human nutrition and its relationship to health and wellness maintenance.
+- Nutrition students will understand principles of human nutrition and the relationship to health and wellness using evidence based strategies.

 - Community health education students will understand principles to help people assume more responsibility for their health and well being through educational development, implementation and evaluation of community health programs.